merasugd/forked-miruro/README.md

 Enjoy your favorite shows with English subs or dubs, and here's the kicker - you can download individual episodes hassle-free, no sign-up required!

+## What is this fork?

+I made an own cors system thats it.
+You can enable it in the environment variables.

 <!-- ## Features 🪴 -->

 <details>